 There's no such thing as business as usual when it comes to your fleet.
-That's because in business, nothing stands still.
+That's because when it comes to fleet nothing stands still.

-So the fleet that was created to serve your business way back when should look very different as your company plans ahead: legislative changes, sharp competitors trying to get ahead, exciting opportunities in new markets, potential cost savings from the latest developments in technology, not to mention changing employee expectations...
+So the fleet that was created to serve you way back when (or even last year) should look very different as your organisation plans ahead: budget cuts, legislative changes, shifting trends, potential cost savings from the latest developments in technology, not to mention changing employee expectations...

 That's a whole lot of change.
-If you haven't reappraised your fleet management strategy since you last renewed your contract, chances are your fleet won't be delivering maximum value for your business.
-Putting your fleet contract out for tender is a chance to take a fresh look at exactly what your business needs and how your fleet can support those objectives.
+If you haven't reappraised your fleet management strategy since you last renewed your contract, chances are your fleet won't be performing at an optimal, or even acceptable level.
+Reviewing the latest fleet options available through your available procurement frameworks is a chance to take a fresh look at exactly what your organisation needs and how your fleet can support those objectives.

 Sounds simple?
 The challenge is to do more than just assess what you've had in the past.
 Simply sign up for 'same again' with your current provider and you're missing a chance to know (not just hope) that you're signing up for a fleet that's fit for purpose based on your future, as well as your current needs.
-You need a fleet that can keep pace with changes both in your business and in the fleet management market.
+You need a fleet that keep pace with changes both in your business and in the fleet management market.